Valentine199/ros2_course/README.md

 # TurtleSim fractal tree drawer
-The project was developed as a semesterproject for the ROS2 course at Óbuda University
+The project was developed as a semester project for the ROS2 course at Óbuda University

 ## About